Working together to bring life back to the South Pennine Moors Special Area of Conservation

 The project is funded by the EU LIFE programme and co-financed by Severn Trent, Yorkshire Water and United Utilities

-The project will protect the health of 95 square kilometres of active blanket bog
+The project is protecting the health of 95 square kilometres of active blanket bog

 PROJECT START DATE: OCTOBER 2015